Pc7408/NY_Datalake/README.md

 All these layers consist of databases with respective names for doing further analysis.

+There is a script Datalake_Solution_run.sh, use it to run python file .
+Datalake_Solution_run.sh requires 5 arguments that is file path for business,checkin,review,tip and users json files.

 Acknowledgements
 Code is designed on Databricks Apache Spark and Python.